acuteimmersive/openimmersive/README.md

 - Select the build target (visionOS Simulator or Apple Vision Pro)
 - Run (⌘R)

+Or install the latest version by [joining the TestFlight beta](https://testflight.apple.com/join/NGdsFFdB).

 ## Contributions
 While this project aims to remain relatively concise and lightweight to allow for modifiability, it needs a few more basic features and better error handling.
 Contributions are greatly appreciated!